Aaron3303/Homelab/proxmox/proxmox_nic_disconnect_troubleshooting.md

 # Proxmox `nic0` Network Disconnect Troubleshooting

+* Document is AI-Generated from user prompts.
+Not all steps taken *

 ## Purpose

 This document records the troubleshooting steps taken so far for intermittent network connectivity loss on the Proxmox host.